milanlatinovic/wp-chrono/readme.txt

 If you want to accomplish these things easy:

 * Show current time anywhere on your site
 * Show certain parts of your posts/pages on specific dates
 * Show certain parts of your posts/pages on specific date ranges
 * Create IF-ELSE rules for displaying your content, related to specific dates
+* Create lightweight countdown timer (plain JavaScript) with templating support

-This plugin pays special attention to multilanguage compatibility and e-commerce platforms compatibility.
+This plugin pays special attention to multilanguage compatibility and e-commerce platforms compatibility:

-* WPML compatible (tested - Version 3.4)
+* WPML compatible (currently under testing and WPML approval)
 * WooCommerce Multilingual (tested - Version 3.8)
 * qTranslate compatible (tested - Version 3.4.6.8)
 * WooCommerce (tested - Version 2.6.0)